rohancragg/blog-notes/docs/misc/git-bash.md

 For now, I set mine to `C:/Program Files/Git/bin/bash.exe`.

 !!! note
-    I probably won't keep this as a permanent change to my default integrated terminal, I've also been using the [Shell Launcher extension](https://marketplace.visualstudio.com/items?itemName=Tyriar.shell-launcher) to open up the v arious shells that I tend to use in VSCode)
+    I probably won't keep this as a permanent change to my default integrated terminal, I've also been using the [Shell Launcher extension](https://marketplace.visualstudio.com/items?itemName=Tyriar.shell-launcher) to open up the various shells that I tend to use in VSCode)

 Now I can use `Ctrl-Shift-'` ( i.e. the default Key Binding to `workbennch.action.terminal.new` ) to open a new integrated terminal which will be running Git Bash and to which I can send commands from text editor windows, like this: